 However, St Augustine is more shade tolerant and has a deeper root system.

 Centipede Grass vs Bermuda Grass

-Another difference is that Bermudagrass has a finer texture than Centipedegrass, which makes it better suited for areas that will be used for walking or playing.
-Bermuda also has a tough thatch layer that can make it difficult to remove weeds.
+Visually, Bermudagrass has a finer texture than Centipedegrass, which makes it better suited for areas that will be used for walking or playing.

 Centipede Grass vs. Zoysia Grass